riskatrim/riskatrim/README.md

 # Hi there I'm Riska👋
-## I have a huge interest in Mobile Development.
+## I have a huge interest in Front End Development.

 <!-- @include justify-content([ space-around ]); -->